Welcome to the Easy MTD help.

 Checking Service Availability

-From time-to-time, HMRC performs maintenance on the MTD for VAT service.
-Sometimes the MTD for VAT service has a problem.
-Both can prevent account information and VAT returns from being viewed, and VAT returns from being submitted.
+From time-to-time, HMRC performs maintenance on the Making Tax Digital for VAT service, or sometimes the service has a problem.
+Both can prevent account information and VAT returns from being viewed, and VAT returns being submitted.

-To determine whether maintenance is being performed or if there is an issue, click the Service Availability option on the Value Added Tax menu, or the Service Availability link on the Welcome page, Value Added Tax page or Support page.
+To determine whether maintenance is being performed or if there is an issue, click the Service Availability option on the Value Added Tax menu, or the Service Availability link in the Welcome section, Value Added Tax section or Support section.
 Following this, the HMRC “VAT online - service availability and issues” web page is opened in the default browser.

 Dealing with Figures